ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 suites is used to present the combination of mechanisms and cryptographic algorithms.
 Each suite value corresponds with a COSE-type defined in Section 2 of {{RFC8152}}.
-If a TAM and TEEP agent indicate that it supports a certain mechanisms, it sets supporting algorithm's identifier as a value of mechanisms' key.
-Null in the value of mechanisms' key are treated as unable handling mechanism in the entity.

 ~~~~
 supported-cipher-suites = [ + suite ]